 The earliest-known settlers along the river were the Pecos Pueblo Indians, who arrived about A.D.
-800. Supposedly the first European to cross the river was Francisco Vazquez de Coronado, who reached the area in 1541.
+800. The first European to cross the river was Francisco Vazquez de Coronado, who reached the area in 1541.
 In 1583 Antonio de Espejo called the river the Río de las Vacas, meaning “river of the cows” because of the number of buffalo in the vicinity.
 Spanish explorer and colonist Gaspar Castano de Sosa, who followed the Pecos northward, called it the Río Salado because of its salty taste, which caused it to be shunned by men and animals alike.
-To Mexicans, the river was long known as the Río Puerco, meaning “dirty river”.
+The river was long known to Mexicans as the Río Puerco, meaning “dirty river.”

 The earliest European settlement was founded in about 1636 at San Miguel del Vado in the upper valley of the Pecos in New Mexico.
-With the Anglo-American occupation of Texas, the middle and upper Pecos Valley became the chief western cattle trail to the north, as well as the site of several famous cattle ranches.
+With the Anglo-American occupation of Texas, the middle and upper Pecos Valley became the chief western cattle trail to the north and the site of several famous cattle ranches.

 A small church group settled at St. Gall, Texas, in 1845, and Fort Lancaster was built near the river in 1855.
 Except for settlement around the fort, the earliest Anglo settlement in Texas was on the river was Pecos, founded in 1881 when the Texas and Pacific Railway crossed West Texas.

-Noted for its mineral thick waters and sudden floods, the Pecos River snakes through Texas on its way to the Rio Grande River.
-Storytellers have long likened the river and the arid land along it, to hell, death, and violence.
+Noted for its thick mineral waters and sudden floods, the Pecos River snakes through Texas on its way to the Rio Grande.
+Storytellers have long likened the river and the arid land along it to hell, death, and violence.
 A natural border for several counties, the Pecos is where the mythic Wild West begins, the land that produced the legendary Judge Roy Bean and the fabled Pecos Bill.
-There are other scattered, disconnected bits and pieces of folklore strewn up and down the river, including it becoming a haven for outlaws following the Civil War.
-This became so much so that the word became a verb in folk speech, meaning: to “pecos” someone was to kill him and roll the body down into the river.
+Other scattered, disconnected bits and pieces of folklore are strewn up and down the river, including it becoming a haven for outlaws following the Civil War.
+This became so much so that the word became a verb in folk speech: to “Pecos” someone was to kill him and roll the body down into the river.

-Another local legend tells of cowboys headed up the cattle trail through Castle Gap.
-The cattle drive was organized by several different ranches, and during the trek, two drovers claimed to own a big white longhorn cow.
-Like other disputes of the Old West days, it erupted into a gunfight and one of the drovers was killed.
-Those cowboys from the opposing ranch were so upset at the shooting, that they wrote the word “MURDER” on the cow’s side with a running iron.
-Afterward, neither side would take her and she was released into the wilderness.
-Sightings of the longhorn were reported for many years, but, legend has it that even other cattle wouldn’t tolerate her presence.
+Another local legend tells of cowboys riding the cattle trail through Castle Gap.
+Several ranches organized the cattle drive, and during the trek, two drovers claimed to own a big white longhorn cow.
+Like other disputes of the Old West days, it erupted into a gunfight, and one of the drovers was killed.
+Those cowboys from the opposing ranch were so upset at the shooting that they wrote the word “MURDER” on the cow’s side with a running iron.
+Afterward, neither side would take her, and she was released into the wilderness.
+Sightings of the longhorn were reported for many years, but legend has it that even other cattle wouldn’t tolerate her presence.
 These and many other tales added to the mystique of the Pecos River.

 “Just two things that cowboys were afraid of — the Pecos River and rattlesnakes.”

 High Canyon walls dominate the last 60 miles of the Pecos River before it enters the Rio Grande near Del Rio.
 The Galveston, Harrisburg, & San Antonio Railroad built the first high bridge across the river in 1891.
-The first highway bridge to span the river was built about one mile down river from the present bridge in 1928.
-Just 50 feet above water, the 1928 bridge was destroyed by floodwaters in 1954 and two temporary low water bridges were built in 1954 and 1955.
+The first highway bridge to span the river was built about one mile downriver from the present bridge in 1928.
+Just 50 feet above the water, the 1928 bridge was destroyed by floodwaters in 1954, and two temporary low-water bridges were built in 1954 and 1955.
 These were also later destroyed by floodwaters.
 A new 1,310 feet long bridge was completed here in 1957.
 At 273 feet above the river, it is the highest highway bridge in Texas.

-More recently, this wild and scenic river corridor has been a popular recreation setting for many decades.
+This wild and scenic river corridor has recently been a popular recreation setting for many decades.
 Its popularity continues to increase because it provides a cool, forested environment and waterway within the arid southwest, as well as beautiful scenery and high-quality fishing.
-Some of the most popular recreation activities are hiking, camping, backpacking, hunting and fishing.
+Some popular recreation activities include hiking, camping, backpacking, hunting, and fishing.